-Stump grind doesn’t need a high skill level to operate a tree stump grinder.
+To stump grind doesn’t need a high skill level to operate a tree stump grinder.
 What is surprising, is that some clever guy out there hasn’t created an automated stump grinder.
 It should be able to recognize its approach to a stump, the stump’s size, an appropriate depth of grind, completion of grind, and move onto the next stump.
-Additional features could be night vision grinding, and built in detection of buried services complete with fail safe circuitry so it can skip a stump with services too close.
-Cars can now park and drive themselves, so I’m sure these objectives are not a technological hurdle, but only a matter of time before somebody creates an automated stump grinder.
+Additional features could be night vision grinding, and built-in detection of buried services complete with fail safe circuitry so it can skip a stump with services too close.
+Cars can now park and drive themselves, so I’m sure these objectives are not a technological hurdle, but only a matter of time before somebody creates an automated stump grind.

-I’m suggesting Blitz-A-Stump specialist tree stump grinding can be replaced with a robot!
-Besides which—the reality of operating a stump grinder is somewhat more complexed!
+I’m suggesting Blitz-A-Stump grind specialists can be replaced with a robot!
+Further more–the reality of operating a stump grinder is therefore more complexed!
 When attempting to access stumps in a back garden, on slopes, near obstacles, on rough terrain, or where ramps are required (as on steps), a risk assessment needs to be made as to its feasibility, and whether or not these issues can be done in a safe manner.
 Further, off site maintenance precautions are also required, complemented by operational health and safety preparations well before stump grinding can begin.
 For example:

-- Ensure maintenance is carried out in accordance with the manufacturers handbook.This should include a maintenance schedule with the following tasks:
+- Of special relevence to stump grind, one must ensure maintenance is carried out in accordance with the manufacturers handbook.This should also include a maintenance schedule with the following tasks:

 - Clean cool air engine intake for cleanliness